awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate.md

 For the sake of simplicity, this tutorial uses jq to parse the secret value into environment variables to allow for easy command line manipulation\.
 This is NOT a security best practice for a production environment\.
 In a production environment, we recommend that you don't store passwords in environment variables, and work with them in plaintext at the command line\.
 Also, the database that's configured in this tutorial is open to the public internet on port 3306, again for simplicity in setup for the tutorial\.
 The Lambda function must be able to access both the public AWS Secrets Manager service endpoint and your database\.
 Making the database publicly accessible is the easiest way to do this\.
 However, it's not the most secure way\.
 Follow the guidance in the Lambda and Amazon EC2 VPC documentation to securely configure your production services and database\.

+## Required Permissions<a name="tut_db-rotate-perms"></a>

+To successfully run this tutorial, you must have all of the permissions associated with the [SecretsManagerReadWrite AWS managed policy](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/SecretsManagerReadWrite)\.
+You must also have permission to create an IAM role and attach a permission policy to it\.
+You can grant either the [IAMFullAccess AWS managed policy](https://console.aws.amazon.com/iam/home?#/policies/arn:aws:iam::aws:policy/IAMFullAccess), or explicitly assign `iam:CreateRole` and `iam:AttachRolePolicy`\.

+**Warning**
+The `iam:CreateRole` and `iam:AttachRolePolicy` enable a user to effectively grant themselves any permission, so grant these only to trusted users in an account\.

 ## Step 1: Set Up a Test Database<a name="tut-db-rotate-step1"></a>

 In this step, you sign in to your account and set up a MySQL database in Amazon RDS\.